lucianrica/iot-e-shop/README.md

 [![Watch the video](GitFlow.gif)](https://youtu.be/aJnFGMclhU8?t=199)

 #### 2. NodeJS & ExpressJS:
-> [`Node.js`](https://nodejs.org/en/about/) is primarily used for non-blocking, event-driven servers, due to its single-threaded nature.
+> [`Node.js`](https://www.youtube.com/watch?v=2gQG4cFjahw) is primarily used for non-blocking, event-driven servers, due to its single-threaded nature.
 As an asynchronous event-driven JavaScript runtime, Node.js is designed to build scalable network applications.
 >
-> [`Express.js`](https://expressjs.com/) is a minimal and flexible Node.js web application framework that provides a robust set of features to develop web and mobile applications.
+> [`Express.js`](https://youtu.be/gnsO8-xJ8rs?t=34) is a minimal and flexible Node.js web application framework that provides a robust set of features to develop web and mobile applications.
 It facilitates the rapid development of Node based Web applications.

-#### 3. MVC & AdonisJS:
+#### 3. MVC , Rest API, MongoDB:
-> [`MVC`](https://techterms.com/definition/mvc) stands for "Model-View-Controller."
+> [`MVC`](https://www.youtube.com/watch?v=DUg2SWWK18I) stands for "Model-View-Controller."
 MVC is an application design model comprised of three interconnected parts.
 They include the model (data), the view (user interface), and the controller (processes that handle input).
 >
-> [`Adonis.js`](https://adonisjs.com/) is a Node.js MVC framework that runs on all operating systems.
-It offers a stable eco-system to write a server-side web application so that you can focus on business needs over finalizing which package to choose or not.
+> [`RESTful API`](https://www.youtube.com/watch?v=7YcW25PHnAA) is an application program interface (API) that uses HTTP requests to GET, PUT, POST and DELETE data. ...
+REST technology is generally preferred to the more robust Simple Object Access Protocol (SOAP) technology because REST leverages less bandwidth, making it more suitable for internet usage.
+>
+> [`MongoDB`](https://www.youtube.com/watch?v=CvIr-2lMLsk) is a cross-platform document-oriented database program.
+Classified as a NoSQL database program, MongoDB uses JSON-like documents with schema.